sayo-hs/heftia/README.md

 This library offers Heftia monads and Freer monads, encoded into data types in several ways to enable tuning in pursuit of high performance.

-Additionally, it's designed to operate as a handler system based on [`classy-effects`](https://github.com/sayo-hs/classy-effects), which aims to standardize and unify the definitions of effects in Haskell.

 Compared to existing Effect System libraries in Haskell that handle higher-order effects, this library's approach allows for a more effortless and flexible handling of higher-order effects.
 Here are some examples: